The beginning of healing happens in the body.

 But everyone needs presence —

-of a space where the body can trust
+a space where the body can trust

-Because integrating trauma is this:
+Because integrating trauma is just that:

 Looking at your own story with love.